john-yohan-park/ImagePro/README.md

 # ImagePro

+Fullstack web app that
+- detects an image's edges and re-renders it black & white solely consisting of its edges
-Fullstack web app that detects edges in a jpeg file and conducts empirical analysis on 2 edge-detection algorithms: Euclidean & Sobel
+- conducts empirical analysis on 2 edge-detection algorithms: Euclidean & Sobel

 Feel free to clone this repo and run the application locally.